Who We Are

 Jerry Mastora - principal

-As a founding partner of Kava Massih Architects in 1996, Jerry has been directly involved with many of the firm’s significant projects and long term clients.
-With over 25 years of architectural experience, Jerry has effectively directed complex, large-scale projects, coordinating input from a wide range of stakeholders in developing architectural programs that set the course to reach client’s goals.
+As a founding partner of Kava Massih Architects in 1996, Jerry has been directly involved with most of the firm’s significant projects and long term clients.
+With over 26 years of architectural experience, Jerry has effectively directed numerous complex, large-scale projects.
+He has coordinated input from a wide range of stakeholders to develop architectural programs that set the course to reach client’s goals.
 He has extensive experience in feasibility studies, programming, and master planning, with a proven ability to balance client objectives with project budgets.
 Jerry is also skilled in construction technology and directing construction administration for complex institutional projects.

 Jerry has designed and managed the projects of several prominent Bay Area hospitals, including UC San Francisco, Saint Francis Memorial Hospital, Alta Bates Summit Medical Center, Alameda County Medical Center, and Children’s Hospital Oakland.
 One of his more notable projects was the re-design of the Emergency Department for the Summit Campus of Alta Bates Summit Medical Center, including 25 treatment and resuscitation rooms.
 The project included careful construction staging so that emergency services could continue without interruption.
 He also designed the Health Sciences Building for Children’s Hospital Oakland.
 Because the building houses a sophisticated diagnostic tool known as a Ferritometer, it had to meet sensitive magnetic and vibration requirements, while also being cost effective, child friendly, and responsive to the historic context of the hospital’s Research Institute campus.